Skip to Content

 Swimming Australia also said that Palfrey will retain his coaching accreditation status.

-CNN has contacted the University of the Sunshine Coast (USC), where Palfrey worked as head coach of the high-performance swim team, for comment.
+The University of the Sunshine Coast (USC), where Palfrey worked as head coach of the high-performance swim team, told CNN that its staff are employed directly through Swimming Australia.

-CNN has also reached out to USC for comment from Palfrey, who has not commented publicly on the matter.
+CNN has been unable to obtain comment from Palfrey, who has not commented publicly on the matter.

 Kim ultimately finished third in the 400m freestyle final, while Australians Elijah Winnington and Sam Short were second and fourth respectively.
 Germany’s Lukas Märtens won the gold medal.